What’s it all about?

 - East Dulwich is a book lovers’ haven, with several bookshops and two libraries.
 Dulwich Library hosts reading groups for adults and children, poetry readings, craft clubs and even has a weekly film club, while the smaller Grove Vale Library is home to a popular toddler and baby group.

 A corner of East Dulwich that hasn’t changed in centuries is Sydenham Hill Wood, accessed via Cox’s Walk at the junction of Lordship Lane and Dulwich Common.
 Deep in the forest is a ruined Victorian folly and a disused railway tunnel that’s now a protected bat roost.
 Dulwich Park is a 72 acre stretch of green meadow in the heart of the village.
-Refurbished in 2006, the park has a boating lake, visitor centre, tennis courts, a bowling green and an impressive vegetable garden run by Dulwich Going Greener.
+Refurbished in 2006, the park has a boating lake, visitor centre, tennis courts and a bowling green.
 Peckham Rye Park and Common comprises a recently restored Victorian park and ancient, spacious Common.

 Rail: Four trains an hour from East Dulwich station serve London Bridge with a mere 15 minute journey time.
 Nearby Peckham Rye station also offers a 15 minute journey to Victoria as well as connections to Dalston and Clapham Junction via the Overground line.
 North Dulwich and West Dulwich stations are close by and also provide easy access to London Bridge and Victoria.